Cocada

 Cocada are a traditional coconut confectionery found in many parts of Latin America and Europe.
-They are particularly popular in Argentina, Bolivia, Brazil, Colombia, Chile, the Dominican Republic, Cuba, Spain, Mexico, Panama, Venezuela, Ecuador and Goa Former Estado da Índia Portuguesa.
+They are particularly popular in Argentina, Bolivia, Brazil, Colombia, Chile, the Dominican Republic, Cuba, Spain, Mexico, Panama, Venezuela, Ecuador, and also in the former Estado da Índia Portuguesa.

 They are oven baked but are served at room temperature to provide their chewy and soft texture.
 Made with eggs and shredded coconut, cocadas come in a variety of colors due to the modern use of food coloring, however the traditional variations are golden brown.
 They are often garnished with almonds, either whole or chopped.
 There are hundreds of cocadas recipes, from the typical hard, very sweet balls to cocadas that are almost the creamy texture of flan.
 Other fruit, often dried, can be added to the cocadas to create variety, which will also lend to a wide spectrum of cocada colors.
 Cocadas are mentioned as early as 1878 in Peru.